Section 1: Counseling

 ECS provides short-term counseling and referrals for Department of State and USAID employees and family members.
 This is a confidential, free service staffed by licensed clinical social workers.
 ECS also runs a monthly Divorce Support Group.
 It is are located room H246, Columbia Plaza.

-FLO serves U.S. Government direct-hire employees and their family members, including Members of Household, serving overseas and in the U.S. FLO’s mission is to improve their quality of life through advocacy and, programs and services online, in Washington, and at over 200 posts worldwide.
+GCLO serves U.S. Government direct-hire employees and their family members, including Members of Household, serving overseas and in the U.S. GCLO’s mission is to improve their quality of life through advocacy and, programs and services online, in Washington, and at over 200 posts worldwide.